Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	set AZURE_STORAGE_ACCESS_KEY=<i>storage_account_key</i>
 	</pre>

+	> Storing these sensitive values in environment variables prevents you from having to embed them in your code, where a determined intruder could find them and use them.
+When you deploy the app to the cloud, these values will be stored in Azure and never exposed to the end user or transmitted over the wire.

 1. In the Command Prompt window, **navigate to the Intellipix directory you created in Step 1** and execute the following command (note the space and the period at the end of the command) to start Visual Studio Code in that directory:

 	<pre>